 - 1 tablespoon olive oil

-- 1 medium (110g) yellow onion, peeled and diced
+- 1 medium yellow onion peeled and diced

-- 2 garlic cloves, whole
+- 2 whole garlic cloves

-- 2 pound (900g) pumpkin, peeled, seeded, and cubed (or 1 can pumpkin puree)
+- 2 pounds pumpkin peeled, seeded, and cubed (or 1 can pumpkin puree)

-- 2 large (300g) sweet potatoes, cubed
+- 2 large sweet potatoes cubed

-- ¼ cup (25g) fresh sage leaves
+- ¼ cup sage leaves

-- 3 thyme sprigs
+- 3 sprigs thyme

-- 2 quarts (1.9 liters) vegetable broth
+- 2 quarts vegetable broth

-- Tools Needed: Instant Pot or pressure cooker, handheld immersion blender
+- Tools needed: Instant Pot or pressure cooker, handheld immersion blender

-- Leftovers & Storage: Store in airtight container in refrigerator for up to five days, or in freezer for up to two month (or longer).
+- Leftovers + storage: Store in airtight container in refrigerator for up to five days, or in freezer for up to two month (or longer).

-- Nutrition: This simple plant-based pumpkin soup is a light dish that is low in calories.
+- Nutrition notes: This simple plant-based pumpkin soup is a light dish that is low in calories.
 Pair with a side of bread with a healthy fat like avocado and a small side salad with nuts and seeds for a complete meal.
 This soup is an excellent source of vitamin A and a good source of vitamin C and potassium